adobe-commerce/aco-sample-catalog-data-ingestion/README.md

 ## Review the API Documentation

-For detailed information about the Data Ingestion API for Adobe Commerce Optimizer, see the [Data Ingestion API Reference](https://developer-stage.adobe.com/commerce/services/composable-catalog/data-ingestion/api-reference/)
+For detailed information about the Data Ingestion API, see the [Data Ingestion API Reference](https://developer-stage.adobe.com/commerce/services/composable-catalog/data-ingestion/api-reference/)

 ## Create catalog views and policies

-From the Adobe Commerce Optimizer user interface, create the catalog views and policies required to use the sample data with your storefront.
+From the Commerce Optimizer user interface, create the catalog views and policies required to use the sample data with your storefront.

+**Note:** See the documentation to learn more about [catalog views](https://experienceleague.adobe.com/en/docs/commerce/optimizer/setup/catalog-view), [policies](https://experienceleague.adobe.com/en/docs/commerce/optimizer/setup/policies), and policy types[policy types](https://experienceleague.adobe.com/en/docs/commerce/optimizer/catalog/policies#value-source-types).

 ### Create policies

-1. Login to Adobe Commerce Optimizer.
+1. Log in to Commerce Optimizer.

-1. Navigate to Catalog > Policies.
-You will be creating four universal policies and two exclusive policies. ([Read more](https://experienceleague.adobe.com/en/docs/commerce/optimizer/catalog/policies#value-source-types) about policy types).
+1. Navigate to **Catalog > Policies**.

 1. Create four universal policies: